roopa-tp/JunCoding/README.md

 •	The JSON query is formulated and displayed below the form
 •	Reset button will reset the form

-The entire Example folder has to be copied and the index.html file has to be open with a browser.
+The entire folder has to be downloaded and the index.html file has to be open with a browser.